Do512 Family - What to do in Austin with Kids

 Casa de Luz

 Open for breakfast, lunch, and dinner, Casa de Luz has daily menus focused on whole plant nutrition.
 Casa de Luz Village also has event spaces supporting holistic events including classes, workshops, meetings, one-on-one sessions, seminars, consulting, and coaching.
-Their dining prices are worth noting: Adult lunch and dinner is $13+tax, kids under 3 with an adult purchase eat free, and kids 4-10 years old are $7+tax.
+They’ve recently moved to resuable containers, and you can get info on pricing here

 Conscious Cravings via Yelp